-- 8. Take length measurements of at least 200 randomly selected pollock per day (Length Frequency Form).
-The otolith collection must be a subset of the length frequency collection. - 9.
-Otolith collection Try to collect 20 pairs of otoliths per day, but no more than that.
-Follow directions later in this manual (Biological Sample Form).
+- 8. Take length measurements of at least 200 randomly selected pollock per day (Length Frequency Form). - 9.
+The otolith collection must be a subset of the length frequency collection.
+Try to collect 20 pairs of otoliths per day, but no more than that.
+Follow directions on page 68 of this manual (Biological Sample Form).

-Other special projects - if assigned any other special project, such as stomach sampling, or parasite studies, conduct work according to instructions given.
+Other special projects - if assigned any other special project, such as pollock maturity, stomach sampling, or parasite studies, conduct work according to instructions given.